The Voice (American TV series) season 15: Week 3: Top 11 (Nov. 26 & 27)

-Week 4: Top 10 (Dec 3 & 4)
+Week 4: Top 10 (Dec.
+3 & 4)

 The Apple Music multiplier bonus was awarded to Chris Kroeze, while Sarah Grace (#3) and Kirk Jay (#4) had singles reached Top 10 on iTunes.

 With the advancement of Chevel Shepherd, Kymberli Joye, and Sarah Grace, Clarkson became the first female coach to get more than two artists on her team to the semifinals.
-With the elimination of Dave Fenley, this marked the first time since the eleventh season that Shelton lost any members of his team prior to the semifinals, and the second time out of the past seven seasons in which such an event occurred, having kept his entire team intact up until that point in the competition in the ninth, tenth, twelfth, thirteenth, and fourteenth seasons.
+With the elimination of Dave Fenley, this marked the first time since the 11th season that Shelton lost any members of his team prior to the semifinals, and the second time out of the past seven seasons in which such an event occurred, having kept his entire team intact up until that point in the competition in the 9th, 10th, 12th, 13th, and 14th seasons.

-Week 5: Semifinals (Dec 10 & 11)
+Week 5: Semifinals (Dec.
+10 & 11)

 The Top 8 performed on Monday, December 10, 2018, with the results following on Tuesday, December 11, 2018.
 The top three artists immediately advanced on to the finale, while the bottom two artists with the fewest votes were immediately eliminated and the middle three contended for the remaining spot in the next finale via the Instant Save.
 Clarkson brought in Brynn Cartelli to help her team in the rehearsals.
 In addition to their individual songs, each artist performed a duet mashup with another artist in the competition, but unlike the past two seasons, these duets were not available for purchase on iTunes.

 The Apple Music multiplier bonus was awarded to Kroeze, while singles for Shepherd (#4) and Jay (#6) charting in at Top 10 on iTunes.

 With the elimination of Strange, Levine no longer had any artists left on his team.
 This was the second season in a row (and the fourth time overall) in which none of his artists represented him in the finale.
 With the advancements of Shepherd and Holmes, this season also marked the second consecutive season in which two female coaches were represented in the finale, with Shepherd representing Clarkson and Holmes representing Hudson.
-Holmes's advancement also marked Hudson's first American season to have a finalist, after not being represented in the thirteenth season.
+Holmes's advancement also marked Hudson's first American season to have a finalist, after not being represented in the 13th season.
 With the advancement of Kroeze, this season marks the first time that an artist who was defeated in Knockout round but was saved by his coach went on to compete in the finale.